-Opportunities to engage with one other outside of work.

-Roundtable discussions, anonymous surveys, and other formats that encourage open communication and feedback from employees

-Build shared identities around apolitical interests, such as corporate volunteering.

-Ensure that all team members feel respected and valued Focus on common goals.
+- Encourage opportunities for employees to engage outside of work. - Host roundtable discussions, anonymous surveys, and other formats that encourage open communication and feedback from employees. - Build shared identities around apolitical interests, such as corporate volunteering. - Ensure that all team members feel respected and valued. - Focus on common goals. - Create safe, highly structured dialogue opportunities.

-Create safe, highly structured dialogue opportunities.
-There are several ways you can build bridges to create belonging in your team:
+NATIONAL CONFLICT RESOLUTION CENTER There are several ways you can build bridges to create belonging in your team:

-- Create opportunities to interact with one another outside of a work context-Eating lunch together or social events after work. - Develop common goals-Shared project objectives, quarterly targets, and annual goals. - Build collective identities independent of political interests-Corporate volunteering programs. - Listen to your employees to gain a deeper understanding of where they come from, their interests, and, importantly, their values-Roundtable discussions, anonymous surveys (For more, consider this article from the Harvard Business Review.) - Host safe, structured dialogues for employees to engage with one another, share their perspectives, and build mutual understanding.
+- Create opportunities to interact with one another outside of a work context: eating lunch together or social events after work. - Develop common goals: hared project objectives, quarterly targets, and annual goals. - Build collective identities independent of political interests: corporate volunteering programs. - Listen to your employees to gain a deeper understanding of where they come from, their interests, and, importantly, their values:croundtable discussions, anonymous surveys (for more, consider this article from the Harvard Business Review). - Host safe, structured dialogues for employees to engage with one another, share their perspectives, and build mutual understanding.
 NCRC can help you to facilitate such dialogue encounters.
-(For more, consider "Healing the Political Divide.") - On a personal level, Peter Coleman suggests that you "seek out three respected thinkers who are on the opposite side of the ideological spectrum... follow them on Twitter or Facebook.
+(For more, consider "Healing the Political Divide"). - On a personal level, Peter Coleman suggests that you "seek out three respected thinkers who are on the opposite side of the ideological spectrum...follow them on Twitter or Facebook.
 Make a point of interacting with people whose lives and backgrounds are very different from your own."